delynchoong/azure-openai-agent-mcp-starter/README.md

 To run this template follow the steps:

 1. Clone repository
-2. pip install -r requirements.txt
+2. ```` pip install -r requirements.txt ```
 3. Populate your .env file with the following: AZURE_OPENAI_API_KEY, AZURE_OPENAI_ENDPOINT,AZURE_OPENAI_VERSION
-4. 1. python math_server.py
+4. In terminal, run ``` python frontend_api.py ```
-5. In another terminal run: python client.py
+5. This will start all the MCP servers and the LangChain MCP adapter.

 ## Upcoming features

-Include more baseline MCP server integration with Azure AI Foundry, Microsoft Copilot, Azure MCP
+Include more baseline MCP server integration with Azure AI Foundry, Azure MCP, Fabric MCP Server

 ---